foreverphoenix/the-phoenix-flavour/content/skyrim-se/tpf-de/faq.md

 > What about that, that and... that?

 Feel free to check my [feedback reports](https://drive.google.com/drive/folders/1u030JaTyAtv5IT2uMx-0oHidyLpXGPuf?usp=sharing) if you want to know which mods possibly won't make it into the list.
+I usually make it pretty clear.

 ## Gameplay